Atomic-Buy/PoC/README.md

         - run `make key`: This will setup the groth16 keys for the specific circuits.
         - run `make proof`: generate the proof
         - run `make verify`: verify the proof using snarkjs wasm.

+## Test Decryption
+In `/test` folder we test the outputs generated for snarkjs:
+- In `sk_dec.js`: we test if the ciphertext of seller's keys encrypted by buyer's key can be decrypted.
+- In `pt_dec.js`: we test if the seller's key decrypted for ciphertext can be used to decrypt the ciphertext of content smaller than 15KB.

+To run the test, install the dependecies in `/test/package.json` and run `npx mocha *.js`.
 ## Cost

 | method 	| pp size 	| vp size 	| prover time 	| verifier time 	| proof size 	|